jessesadler/rstudioconf-2019-slides/README.md

-# rstudioconf-2019-slides
+# Learning and using the tidyverse for historical research

-Slides from the talk "Learning and using the tidyverse for historical research" at RStudio Conf 2019
+Slides from the talk "Learning and using the tidyverse for historical research" at RStudio::conf 2019